tBStar/AgroBlue-RES/README.md

 AT+ROLE0: Peripheral Mode (Default)
 AT+PWRM0: Auto Sleep
-AT+ADVIF: Set the advertising interval to 7s (MAX) AT+NAMEXXXXX: Where XXX is your preferred name AT+RESET: Restart module
+AT+ADVIF: Set the advertising interval to 7s (MAX) AT+NAMEXXX: Where XXX is your preferred name
+AT+BAUD4: Set the baud rate to 115200
+AT+RESET: Restart module